 Fit Body Secrets: Ankle Mobility

 The fittest bodies pay attention to detail.
 Their routines don’t eschew necessary work with a myopic fixation on their next quantifiable goal.
-So if you’re setting out to train smarter in 2015, you must make room for mobility work.
+So if you’re setting out to train smarter, you must make room for mobility work.
 In fact, for holistic, total-body fitness, mobility is just as important as all of the other facets of your regimen, says New York City-based master trainer Josh Stolz.

 “Let’s start with ankle mobility—your foot and ankle contain a relatively large percentage of bones in a relatively small area,” says Stolz, “so if there’s something that’s not moving correctly, it’s going to affect the rest of your body.
 More specifically, your foot creates internal rotation up into your hip, which lengthens the glute and allows you to propel forward.
 So if you’re lacking mobility in your arch and foot, you’re going to limit the movement up the chain, and that’s when your body gets out of balance and overworks certain areas.”

 Stolz’s approach to mobility training breaks down to three phases: Melt, mold, and move.
 For each phase, he employs specific tools, too.
 How he explains it:

 Melt: “I’m going to melt the connective tissue - basically roll it, massage it, and reduce the adhesions.
 This smooths out and helps hydrate the tissue.”